-Certainly leg work is very important, and Thai Massage does a great job with this.
+Certainly, leg work is very important, and Thai Massage does a great job with this.

 To substantiate this, let me share my personal experience based on living in Thailand for two decades.

-Is has happened to me many times that I requested specific upper body work – let’s say on my shoulders, for example.
+It has happened to me many times that I requested specific upper body work – let’s say on my shoulders, for example.

 The ones that did accommodate my request often just pressed harder on my shoulders.
-However stronger pressure is no substitute for more and better techniques.
+However, stronger pressure is no substitute for more and better techniques.

-This is something we have balanced out in our style of Thai Massage work in Thai Healing Massage Academy by providing a large amount of effective and sophisticated techniques and training for the upper body.
+This is something we have balanced out in our style of Thai Massage work at Thai Healing Massage Academy by providing a large amount of effective and sophisticated techniques and training for the upper body.